 - Spelljammer: Adventures in Space adaptation guide is available.
 While we await website updates (see below) it is available on the official Dungeons and Dragons Discord server, in the "al-updates" channel [updated release information].

 - Spelljammer Academy series remains playable in the Forgotten Realms campaign.
 It's still the best way to get leveled up to play Light of Xaryxis (the adventure in the Spelljammer product).

-- A Spelljammer Dungeoncraft document will be available by no later than September 2 [updated date].
-Much like with last year's Dungeoncraft, we're opening up Wildspace for your creativity to shine!
+- A Spelljammer Dungeoncraft document is also available on the D&D Discord server (#al-updates) while we await website updates.
+Much like with last year's Dungeoncraft, we're opening up Wildspace for your creativity to shine! [updated release information]

 - All Spelljammer play will be tied to the Forgotten Realms Adventurers League campaign.

 We're moving design of the multi-table epic adventures over to our premier organizer partners.
 Epics are labor intensive and require a lot more coordination in design than single-table adventures, so we wanted to let our experienced convention partners develop them going forward.

 As a result of these changes, our administrator roles are changing, and we're going to say goodbye to one of our long-serving admins.